 This is your starting point.
 You need to combine social media data with your CRM database.
 Consider what data you want to populate in your database then evaluate the technical challenges of obtaining it.

-Typically you will need to overcome cross-channel customer identification challenges and to do this you are likely to need help from your IT team and/or a data analysis specialist.
+Typically you will need to overcome cross-channel customer identification challenges.
+To do this, you’ll likely need help from your IT team and/or a data analysis specialist.

 The key is to ensure your database can handle social data and of course, you must be on the safe side of customer’s privacy concerns.

 2) PLAN A SOCIAL CRM STRATEGY